jkeohan/bonus_lectures/AWS/Lambda/intro-to-lambda.md

 #### Lambda

-- Create each of the supporting Lambda functions
+- Create each of the remaining Lambda functions needed for the rest of our routes
-- Edit to the body to return back the same message as before but replace GET with the method
+- Edit the body to return back the same message as before but replace GET with the method name
-- Create a new test to confirm that each function works as expected
+- Create a new test in Lambda to confirm that each function works as expected

 #### API GATEWAY